fortesenselabs/mtservices/README.md

 1. Open MetaTrader 5.
 2. Go to "Experts" > "Expert Advisors".
-3. Find the file called "mt-server.ex4" in the downloaded files.
+3. Find the file called "mt-server.ex5" or "mt-server" in the downloaded files.
-4. Drag and drop "mt-server.ex4" onto any chart in MetaTrader.
+4. Drag and drop "mt-server.ex5" or "mt-server" onto any chart in MetaTrader.
 5. The server is now running!

 There are two ways to connect: